jannes-upb/INTERACT-2025_Investigating-the-Potential-of-Immersive-Pain-in-Virtual-Reality-Gaming/README.md

 # Interact 2025 Paper Submission Files

-This repository contains files related to our paper submission for **Interact 2025**.
+This repository contains files related to our paper submission for **INTERACT 2025**.

 ## Repository Contents